eduNEXT/integration-test-in-tutor/README.md

 * A specific version number (e.g., `"==18.0.3"`).
 * A comparison operator with a version (e.g., `"<18.0.0"`).
-* The string `"nightly"` to use the latest development version.
+* The string `"main"` to use the latest development version.

 > [!IMPORTANT]
-> This action is officially supported and tested with Tutor versions corresponding to the current and immediate previous Open edX releases, as well as the nightly build.
+> This action is officially supported and tested with Tutor versions corresponding to the current and immediate previous Open edX releases, as well as the main (formerly known as nightly) build.
 Using other Tutor versions is not guaranteed to be supported.

 ### `python_version`